Iteranya/anita-cms/README.md

 Asta is your dedicated writing assistant, perfect for crafting content-rich pages like blogs, documentation, or articles.
 She lives inside a clean, real-time Markdown editor designed to keep you in the flow.

 *   **Effortless Content Creation**: Write and publish beautiful Markdown pages with a live preview.
 Tag your work as a `blog` post or save it as a draft with a single click.
-*   **AI-Assisted Writing**: Asta's AI is deeply integrated into the editor to supercharge your writing process:
-    *   **Continue Writing**: If you hit a block, simply ask Asta to continue your train of thought, and she'll generate the next paragraph for you.
-    *   **Contextual Editing**: Highlight any sentence or paragraph, right-click, and open the "Edit with AI" modal.
-From there, you can ask the AI to rewrite it, expand on the idea, change the tone, or even make it funnier.
+*   **One-Shot AI Assistance**: Asta's AI integration is designed for maximum flexibility and speed:
+    *   **Perfect Prompt Engineering**: Click the magic button to copy expertly crafted prompts that you can feed into any AI service—ChatGPT, Claude, local models, whatever works for you.
+    *   **Media-Aware Prompts**: Use the media panel to inject images directly into your prompt.
+Asta will include them in the generated prompt engineering text, so the AI can reference your visuals when writing.
+    *   **One-Shot Workflow**: No back-and-forth conversation needed.
+Generate your prompt, get your content, paste it back.
+Clean, fast, and distraction-free.
-    *   **AI Notes**: A dedicated 'notes' section is always visible to the AI.
-Use it to provide specific instructions, tone guidelines, or context that Asta should consider while assisting you, ensuring her output is always on-brand.
+    *   **AI Notes**: A dedicated 'notes' section helps you provide specific instructions, tone guidelines, or context that you want included in the generated prompt.
-*   **OpenAI Compatibility**: You're not locked into a single AI provider.
-Configure Anita to work with OpenAI or any other compatible service, including local models for maximum privacy.
+*   **Bring Your Own AI**: No API keys required unless you want them.
+Use web-based AI services, local models, or configure an OpenAI-compatible endpoint if you prefer automation.
+The choice is always yours.

 ### 🎨 **Aina: The API-Aware AI Website Builder**